chace-carey/GroCalc/USERSTORIES.md

 As a user I want to add items into a list in order to display what will be purchased and what costs need to be divided.
 No later then October 23, 2023

 ## Acceptence Criteria
 - A person is able to add items which will be displayed on screen

+## User Story #8
+As a user I want to be able to search up my roommates names and add them as a friend.

+## Acceptence Criteria
+- A person is able to add a friend and both users are able to see eachother on their devices
+- A person is able to add items being split between the now added friend